chopshop-166/chopshoplib/README.md

 apply from: 'versioning.gradle'
 ```

-It's recommended that `src/main/resources` already exists, and contains the following gitconfig:
+It's recommended that `src/main/resources` already exists, and contains the following gitignore:

 ```gitconfig
 *.txt